jet/equinox/README.md

 - [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db) - contains code dating back to 2016, however [the storage model](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#Cosmos-Storage-Model) was arrived at based on intensive benchmarking squash-merged in [#42](https://github.com/jet/equinox/pull/42).
 - (For integration test purposes only) Volatile in-memory store.

+While the implementations are distilled from code from [`Jet.com` systems dating all the way back to 2013](http://gorodinski.com/blog/2013/02/17/domain-driven-design-with-fsharp-and-eventstore/), the abstractions in the API design are informed significantly by work, discussions and documentation and countless hours invested with no expectation of any reward from many previous systems, [frameworks](https://github.com/NEventStore), [samples](https://github.com/thinkbeforecoding/FsUno.Prod), [forks of samples](https://github.com/bartelink/FunDomain) and the outstanding continuous work of the :raised_hands: [EventStore](https://github.com/eventstore) founders, team and community over the years.

 The underlying patterns have their roots in the [DDD-CQRS-ES](https://groups.google.com/forum/#!forum/dddcqrs) community, and the hard work and generosity of countless folks there presenting, explaining, writing and hacking over the years.
-It would be unfair to single out even a small number of people despite the immense credit that is due.

-While the implementations are distilled from code from [`Jet.com` systems dating all the way back to 2013](http://gorodinski.com/blog/2013/02/17/domain-driven-design-with-fsharp-and-eventstore/), the abstractions in the API design are informed significantly by work, discussions and documentation and countless hours invested with no expectation of any reward from many previous systems, [frameworks](https://github.com/NEventStore), [samples](https://github.com/thinkbeforecoding/FsUno.Prod), [forks of samples](https://github.com/bartelink/FunDomain) and the outstanding continuous work of the :raised_hands: [EventStore](https://github.com/eventstore) founders, team and community over the years.

-_If you're looking to learn more about and/or discuss Event Sourcing and it's myriad benefits, tradeoffs and pitfalls as you apply it to your Domain, look no further than the DDD-CQRS-ES Slack.
-There's a thriving 2000+ strong [community on Slack](https://t.co/MRxpx0rLH2) you'll get patient and impartial world class advice from 24x7._
+It would be unfair to single out even a small number of people despite the immense credit that is due. _If you're looking to learn more about and/or discuss Event Sourcing and it's myriad benefits, tradeoffs and pitfalls as you apply it to your Domain, look no further than the thriving 2000+ member community on the [DDD-CQRS-ES Slack](https://github.com/ddd-cqrs-es/slack-community); you'll get patient and impartial world class advice from 24x7 (there's a [#equinox channel](https://ddd-cqrs-es.slack.com/messages/CF5J67H6Z) if you want to ask for general help in advance of this being generally released - for now we're not declaring it released yet)._ [invite link](https://t.co/MRxpx0rLH2)

 ## Features